mitre/fhir-exercises/Exercise_4/docs/part-3.md

     * Video from the HL7 FHIR® Connectathon features hands-on FHIR® development and testing.
 Implementers and developers can gain hands-on experience developing FHIR-based solutions by participating in one of many tracks. [https://vimeo.com/542197402/8fb80fea04](https://vimeo.com/542197402/8fb80fea04)

 !!! check "Key Point: Why this matters:"
     **Researchers accessing data through the FHIR® standard are almost guaranteed to encounter novel implementations based on the particulars of the system they are accessing.
-The US Core IG, however, serves as a baseline researchers will be able to depend on for United States-based EHR data.
+The US Core IG, however, serves as a baseline researchers will be able to reference for United States-based EHR data.
 Familiarity with the US Core IG provides a foundational grasp of available data.**